warasinee/Multiomics_Case_Study/README.md

 ### **[2.2.
 Node & Edge data](https://github.com/warasinee/Multiomics_Case_Study/blob/main/R_script/5_Node_Edge_data_Strep_220425.md)**
 To prepare node and edge data for network analysis, we used the `pairewise_termsim` function in the `enrichplot` package in R. This function calculates the pairwise similarity of the enriched terms using Jaccard’s similarity coefficient or the similarity of gene subsets sharing between pathways.

-We used the function defined below to convert the enrichment map to dataframes which provide similarity scores, and number of strains shared individual enriched pathways representing node and edge, respectively, for the network visualization.
+We used the function defined below to convert the enrichment map to dataframes which provide similarity scores, and number of strains shared individual enriched pathways representing node and edge, respectively, for the network visualisation.

 **Key steps:**
 ```r